mng222n/estartpos/README.md

 # estartpos
-the code developed for point-of-sale systems consists of devices, web, services
+the code developed in point-of-sale systems consists of devices, web, services